-There is a MARTA Park and Ride lot on the south side of Royal South Parkway just west of the office portion of the proposed development.
-There are two MARTA bus routes in the vicinity of the site, both servicing the MARTA Park and Ride lot.
-Routes 89 and 289 stop at the Park and Ride lot, and run from Fairburn on the southern end of their routes to the College Park MARTA rail station on the northeastern end of their routes.
+There is a MARTA park and ride lot on the south side of Royal South Parkway just west of the office portion of the proposed development.
+There are two MARTA bus routes in the vicinity of the site, both servicing the MARTA park and ride lot.
+Routes 89 and 289 stop at the park and ride lot and run from Fairburn on the southern end of their routes to the College Park MARTA rail station in the northeastern end of their routes.
 Headways on Route 89 are every forty minutes while headways on Route 289 are every twenty minutes.